AmineGoumhand1/MyBlogs/src/content/posts/process-injection.md

 ```

 Now we can execute our Injector function in a main function to see this implementation.
-But first let's implement the Injected DLL cpp code and the commande g++ - shared InjectedDLL.dll InjectedDLL.cpp to transform the code to a DLL.
+But first let's implement the Injected DLL cpp code, using the commande ```g++ - shared InjectedDLL.dll InjectedDLL.cpp``` to transform the code to a DLL.
 After doing that we should have the DLL, The only thing remains is choosing notepad as a target process, get the pid of it from Process Explorer which is a program that monitor processes.

 ![ProcessPID](/favicon/2.jpeg)